SocialMachineLab/ArtworkOntology/interview/interview.md

 ## Interview Process

-1. Participants will be asked to create captions for examples of four artworks and verbalize their thought processes.
+1. Participants will be asked to create captions for examples of four artworks and verbalise their thought processes.

 2. After writing the captions, participants will be presented with the definitions of different types of captions ('Descriptive', 'Contextual', or 'Interpretative') and asked to label each part of their captions accordingly.